Download Free Bipolar Me Book in PDF and EPUB Free Download. You can read online Bipolar Me and write the review.

 Author Janet Coburn explores life with bipolar disorder in this collection of short, easily readable essays drawn from her popular blog.
 Bipolar Us includes chapters on work, family life, self-care and caregivers, society and stigma, treatments and medications, and other important issues for those who live with bipolar disorder and their families, friends, and loved ones.
 It emphasizes that there are many ways to cope with bipolar disorder and that bipolar disorder can be treated successfully with help and caring.

 Approaching depression as a complex disorder with many different facets rather than all-or-nothing.
+Now available in paperback with an updated preface.
 Depression confuses the mind, strips away hope, and causes people to blame themselves for an illness they never asked for.
 This book presents a revolutionary new understanding of the concept of depression and offers readers skills and strategies to manage it.
 No longer is this a one-size-fits-all diagnosis, and antidepressants are no longer the one-size-fits-all treatment.
 Mood disorders are now seen to form a spectrum of problems, from common depression on one end to full bipolar disorder on the other.
 In between these extremes are multitudes of people who are on the middle of the mood spectrum, and this book is for them.
 The first part of the book helps readers answer the question, “Where am I on the mood spectrum?”
 By laying the foundation for understanding this spectrum, Aiken and Phelps highlight the key distinctions that define unipolarity, bipolarity, hypomania, mania, and depression.
 Readers will be able to discern which definition best fits their experience, and use this understanding to learn which treatment methods will work best.
 The authors also empower readers to look beyond antidepressants.
 They walk readers through new medications for the mood spectrum, and offer a guide to non-medication treatments that anyone can use on their own, from diet and lifestyle changes to natural supplements.
 The book also discusses other innovative technologies that can aid in recovery, including dawn simulators, mood apps, and blue-light filters.
 This thoughtful and beneficial book will offer readers skills and strategies, as well as hope, in the face of debilitating mental challenges.

 What started out as a couple of blog posts blossomed into a following of over 200,000 people-who have all read and been touched by Mowry's stories.
 The most extraordinary thing he found when writing about his experiences is that the most common comment about his work is "OMG that's me.
 You are telling my story.
 I don't feel so alone now."
 Living with mental illness is hard, but it's especially difficult when dealing with more than one condition at the same time.
 Many books about coping with mental illness focus on one disorder, such as anxiety, panic attacks, or depression.
 Because Dave Mowry didn't see any that dealt with his situation of living with multiple disorders simultaneously, he decided to write about it himself.
 OMG That's Me! is sometimes funny, often poignant, but always deeply honest, open, and personal.
 Mowry's stories let others know there is help and there is hope, and that they too can recover and live a full life.
 This book is a must read for family members and friends who will gain true insight into the experiences of loved ones living with a mental illness.
 This book is a must read for mental health professionals who will better understand the symptoms faced by their patients.
 And ordinary people will see the strength, resilience, and beauty of people that will shatter the stigma surrounding mental illness.